Day's Theorem is sharp for $n$ even: Mixed J o nsson terms and congruence modularity

-Of course, it is redundant to include $ (x,y,y,z) $ in the set of modular quadruples, since we can take $y=x$ or $y=z$, still getting an equation which is satisfied.
-However, it is convenient to maintain $ (x,y,y,z) $ in order to have Day's conditions as a special case; moreover, if some equation in \eqref{dmx} involves $ (x,y,y,z)$, then we generally get a smaller modularity level. \end{remark}
+Of course, it is redundant to include $ (x,y,y,z) $ in the set of modular quadruplets, since we can take $y=x$ or $y=z$, still getting an equation which is satisfied.
+However, it is convenient to maintain $ (x,y,y,z) $ in order to have Day's conditions as a special case.
+Moreover, if some equation in \eqref{dmx} involves $ (x,y,y,z)$, then we generally get a smaller modularity level.
+As we are going to show, the existence of mixed Day terms implies congruence modularity.
+This extends \cite[Corollary 3.5]{DKS}. \end{remark}